CrimsonKindness/ck-website/README.md

 #### Text content
 Hugo handles text content using Markdown files.
 [This link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a great reference for the syntax.

+#### Officers
+To change officer information, go to `content/officers`.
+Each officer position has its own markdown file.
+Swap out the relevant text and headshot.

 #### Shop page
 To make changes to the Shop, you'll have to edit two files: